rtirrell/databasr/README.md

 * Some kind of flush-by-interval or flush-by-count system.
   This is not too hard to actually implement, but to do well requires some more thought.

-* Reconnecting of expired sessions?
-  I remain wary of the warnings routinely thrown by Session, but I'm not sure they are avoidable

 * Balance of sanity-checking at generation or compilation time versus at execution time (i.e.
   "You have an error in your SQL syntax").